mulesoft-assets/template-sfdc2sfdc-opportunity-bidirectional-sync/README.md

 For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).

 When the outbound messaging is enabled in Salesforce and template trigger policy is push, specify as url get parameter saleforce's source organization eg. http://yourapp.cloudhub.io:80/?source=A
+Also consider that all required fields of Opportunity in Salesforce should be added for the outbound messaging.

 # Customize It!<a name="customizeit"/>